sveltia/sveltia-cms/README.md

 ### Disabling non-default locale content

 You can disable output of content in selected non-default locales by adding the `save_all_locales` property to the top-level or per-collection `i18n` configuration.
-Then you’ll find “Disable (locale name)” in the three-dot menu in the top right corner of the content editor.
+Then you’ll find “Disable (locale name)” in the three-dot menu in the top right corner of the Content Editor.
 This is useful if the translation isn’t ready yet, but you want to publish the default locale content first.

 With the following configuration, you can disable the French and/or German translation while writing in English.